dh2/angular-basics/egghead-angular/README.md

 Had to read up on the differences for the typed Form* features for the updated version of Angular.
 But it was a good reminder/exercise in type awareness and management.

 I added the app.module.ts though I'm not entirely sure it was required.

+## Video 5
+Added in the event listener from child to parent.
+Didn't have to do anything extra on this one.
+I did pass just the string so my typing is a bit different.

 ## Development server